Colonial Neighbours Fragments N°5 11.01.–26.01.2019

-In this edition of the Fragments series, Helsinki based artist Sepideh Rahaa explores the notion of representation and perception of women inside and outside of Iran.
+In the fifth edition of the Fragments series, Helsinki based artist Sepideh Rahaa explores the notion of representation and the perception of women inside and outside of Iran.
 Sepideh Rahaa was invited to join the conversation and reflect on colonial entanglements in regards to these themes.

 What does the contemporary life of Iranian women look like?
-In response to being asked this question, Sepideh Rahaa started a project related to contemporary life of Iranian women for her residency presentation at Ladmoen Kunstnerverksteder in Trondheim Norway in 2014.
-This request concerned Rahaa for many reasons, as she does not believe anyone can represent millions of people and their various ways of being, as women are not and cannot be assumed as a monolith.
-Considering the colonial times, its history and its present, the representation of Iranian women is one of the most complicated and problematic matters, specifically in West.
-In such representations, one cannot dismiss the colonial perception which massively has created the current stereotypical perceptions of Iranian women among others in West.
-The exotic other which Western feminism strongly defines and theorize itself against, the so called ‘hopeless’, ‘helpless’, ‘submissive’, ‘passive’ and ‘oppressed’ women of non-Western culture!
+In response to being asked this question, Sepideh Rahaa started a project related to the contemporary life of Iranian women for her residency presentation at Ladmoen Kunstnerverksteder in Trondheim Norway in 2014.
+This request concerned Rahaa for many reasons, as she does not believe anyone can represent millions of people and their various ways of being, as women are not and cannot be assumed to be a monolith.
+Considering the colonial times, its history and its present, the representation of Iranian women is one of the most complicated and problematic matters, specifically in the West.
+In such representations, one cannot dismiss the colonial perception which has massively contributed to the current stereotypical perceptions of Iranian women among others in the West— the exotic other which Western feminism strongly defines and theorizes itself against, the so called ‘hopeless’, ‘helpless’, ‘submissive’, ‘passive’ and ‘oppressed’ women of non-Western culture!
 This became a starting point for the artist to initiate conversations with women in Iran and to use Facebook as a medium to narrate the intertwined complexities of Iranian women’s identities.

 The most important comments arose from contradictions, disappointments, nationalism and its danger of distorting the truth by ignoring the bitter parts of it.
-The artist was reminded several times that although her efforts as an Iranian woman-artist are important, it ‘will not change anything, and Westerners will never fully recognize what is Iran and its Iranian ways of being for women.
-Some of Rahaa’s Iranian intellectual friends and colleagues both in Iran and abroad argued the importance and complexity of this representation in relation to nationalism and the existing and long historical disappointment twisted with the colonial time.
-They reminded her of the colonialism and postcolonial history in relation to today’s condition of Iran and regarding Western perceptions of it, for West to define itself and for its purposes, it will never recognize the East as fully as it is, but as a periphery.
-This why it is so important to listen to other voices, so that we can begin to understand the world from a more inclusive, constantly shifting, non-hegemonic point of view.
+The artist was told several times that although her efforts as an Iranian woman-artist are important, it ‘will not change anything, and Westerners will never fully recognize what Iran is and its Iranian ways of being for women.
+Some of Rahaa’s Iranian intellectual friends and colleagues both in Iran and abroad argued the importance and complexity of this representation in relation to nationalism and the existing long historical disappointment twisted with colonial time.
+They reminded her of colonialism and postcolonial history in relation to today’s conditions of Iran and Western perceptions of it; for the West to define itself and for its pursuits, it will never recognize the East fully, only on the periphery.
+This is why it is so important to listen to other voices, so that we can begin to understand the world from a more inclusive, constantly shifting, non-hegemonic point of view.
 And although sometimes it feels like the end is never in sight, we have to remember that the journey to liberation is embedded in its destination.

-Colonial Neighbours Team Lynhan Balatbat-Helbock, Cornelia Knoll, Monilola Olayemi Ilupeju, Jorinde Splettstößer, Marleen Schröder
+Colonial Neighbours is Lynhan Balatbat-Helbock, Cornelia Knoll, Monilola Olayemi Ilupeju, Jorinde Splettstößer, Marleen Schröder